Toward Discretization-Consistent Closure Schemes for Large Eddy Simulation Using Reinforcement Learning: Results

 \section{Results}

 First, the general success of the training for the different configurations detailed in \secref{sec:training} is discussed in \secref{sec:training}.
 Based on this, the results for the explicit modeling approach are reported in \secref{sec:results_explicit} and for the implicit closure scheme in \secref{sec:results_implicit}.
 As reference, the results are always compared to the reference DNS described in \secref{sec:testcase} as well as three commonly used LES closure strategies.
-This comprises first, the classic Smagorinsky model with a global, static $C_s=0.17$~(SSM)\cite{smagorinsky1963general} and second, its dynamic variant~(DSM) according to \citeauthor{moin1991dynamic}~\cite{moin1991dynamic} with implementation details described in~\cite{kurz2023deep}.
+This comprises first, the classic Smagorinsky model with a global, static $C_s=0.17$~(SSM)\cite{smagorinsky1963general} and second, its dynamic variant~(DSM) according to \citeauthor{moin1991dynamic}~\cite{moin1991dynamic} with implementation details given in previous work~\cite{kurz2023deep}.
+It is important to note that the theoretical value of $C_s=0.17$ that is chosen here is in principle only valid for specific explicit LES filters.
+Moreover, the value considered optimal varies depending on the specific filter employed, the type of flow and, in the case of implicitly filtered LES, the applied discretization~\cite{pope2009turbulent}.
+Since the optimal value for a given case is thus generally not known a priori, the choice $C_s=0.17$ acts as a plausible and general point of reference that is applied for all considered configurations.
+A more detailed discussion of the SSM in the context of DG can be found in \citeauthor{beck2016influence}~\cite{beck2016influence}.
 We also include the no-model LES formulation~(NoMo), where the discretization errors of the baseline scheme are acting as the only closure term.
-This approach is often used in the context of high order DG discretization schemes and has shown its validity for a number of cases~\cite{beck2014high,flad2017use,FERRER2017754,BASSI2016367,MOURA2017615,dewiart}.
+This approach is often used in the context of high-order DG discretization schemes and has shown its validity for a number of cases~\cite{beck2014high,flad2017use,FERRER2017754,BASSI2016367,MOURA2017615,dewiart}.
 It is often included in the category of implicit models, as no additional, explicitly computed closure terms are included.
 In order to distinguish it from ``true'' implicit modeling, we label it no-model LES here.

 All flow quantities presented in the following are obtained by initializing the LES with the unseen evaluation state and computing the LES up to $t=20$.
 Only the flow solution within $t\in[10,20]$ is then considered and averaged to obtain the results.
 This ensures that the LES are long-term stable and become sufficiently independent of the initial state.